JoshuaClugston/JoshuaClugston/README.md

 - 👋 Hi, I’m @JoshuaClugston.
-This is where you can find some of more recent, public projects that I have been working on.
+This is where you can find some of my more recent, public projects that I have been working on.
 - 👀 I’m interested in machine learning, optimization, and high performance computing.
 - 🌱 I’m constantly learning, and working on new, exciting projects.
 - 💞️ I’m always looking to collaborate.